EU unveils plan to increase renewables share in energy mix to 40% by 2030 | Headlines

 The aim is to implement legally-binding targets to reduce net EU emissions by 55% by 2030, from 1990 levels, and eliminate them by 2050.
 To help meet the 2050 goal, the Commission has set a more ambitious interim target for the EU to raise the share of renewable energy to 40% of final consumption by 2030, up from roughly 20% in 2019.

-ENERGY EFFICIENCY The package of policies, called "Fit for 55", also includes fuel tax changes and reforms to the EU carbon market.
-All must be negotiated by EU countries and the European Parliament, a process that can take roughly two years.
+ENERGY EFFICIENCY The package of policies, called "Fit for 55", must be negotiated by EU countries and the European Parliament, a process that can take roughly two years.

 It also targets energy savings, setting a goal for EU countries to collectively cut energy consumption by 9% by 2030, compared with their projected energy use by that date under current plans.
 To hit that goal, countries will be required to put in place measures to cut their final energy consumption by 1.5% each year from 2024 to 2030, nearly doubling an existing requirement of 0.8%.